sitehostnz/umbraco-example/README.md

 For Ubuntu linux you can install it via snap using `snap install --classic dotnet-sdk` Depending on your version, distro and OS you will need to run your own commands.
 After that, you will need to install Umbraco `dotnet new -i Umbraco.Templates`.
-You can choose which version you wish to use like so. `dotnet new -i Umbraco.Templates:10.3.2`
+You can choose which version you wish to use like so. `dotnet new -i Umbraco.Templates:10.3.2` Keep in mind that our containers can only support versions from 10 onward due to us only supporting .NET versions 6 and 7.

 For our Cloud Container, we will want to create a SSH user that GitHub will use to connect to our container.
 We recommend creating a new user specifically for GitHub in the event of a compromise.